RenoirTan/Fidgety/BUILD.md

 the corresponding *.cmake files in your system directories.
 This allows CMake to search and load these packages through the `find_package` function.
 Your distribution's package manager should be able to handle the installation of these libraries for you without much trouble.
+A handy set of commands for your distro can be found in [BUILD_FGMK.md](BUILD_FGMK.md).

 [fmt](https://github.com/fmtlib/fmt) is a critical component of Fidgety.
 However, spdlog already includes fmt as a dependency, so there should